GarrettCarlson/Storefront-Backend/README.md

 `CREATE DATABASE storefront_backend_test;`

 Migrate up the database by running `db-migrate up` from a new terminal set in the project root directory.
 Verify the migration was successful by going back to the Docker terminal and again running `\dt`.
+While you are there, run `\l` to confirm the test db has been created.

 # What Ports The Backend and Database are Running On
 Using the provided docker-compose.yml file, the PostgreSQL server will be running on port 5432.
 The storefront backend express app is configured to run on port 3000.

 # Package installation instructions
 Required packages can be installed simply by running `npm ci` in a terminal set in the project root directory.

+# Running the Project
+The server can be started by running `npm start`.

+# Testing the Project
+The test script can be run with `npm run test`.